amazanzan/casper-blockcerts-verifier/README.md

 ## Contributions, bugs, and security issues
 Instructions for contributing, reporting bugs, etc. will be shown when creating an issue on Github.

+Security policy: as an MIT-licensed OSS project, we welcome all security contributions.
+We've added these Github issue templates to help you when submitting security issue reports.

 ## Licensing and Acknowledgements
 This repository is MIT-licensed.
 Work enabling Casper capability was possible due to the generous support of DEVxDAO—many thanks!